The 415 Project, based at a multi-storey in Nitshill in Glasgow, was set up in 2016 to support people over the age of 65.

-We set up two demonstrator flats in the block, and are using these to showcase the different ways older people can be supported to live independently in their own homes for longer, for example through technology, special adaptations and a range of gadgets.
+We have a demonstrator apartment in the block, and use this to showcase the different ways older people can be supported to live independently in their own homes for longer, for example through technology, special adaptations and a range of gadgets.

-The homes use the latest technology – including glasses that imitate eye conditions like glaucoma, and gloves designed by Cambridge University researchers that mimic the effects of arthritis – so staff can understand what life is
+The apartment uses the latest technology – including glasses that imitate eye conditions such as glaucoma, and gloves designed by Cambridge University researchers which mimic arthritis – to allow staff to better understand what life is

 like for some older people.

-The flats also showcase best practice in design and household items – such as brightly coloured utensils and easy-grip door handles.
+The apartment also showcases best practice in design and household items – such as brightly coloured utensils and easy-grip door handles.

-The 415 project, which is run by Loretto Care and supported by Glasgow Housing Association and the Glasgow Health and Social Care Partnership, also arranges activities and events for older people in the area.
+The 415 project is run by Loretto Care.
+It is supported by Glasgow Housing Association and the Glasgow Health and Social Care Partnership.